RoboticVisionOrg/rv_panda_driver/README.md

 #### Moving the End-Effector in Cartesian Space

-The following example moves the arm at 2cm a second in the z-axis of the base-frame for 5 seconds.
+The following code example moves the arm at 2cm a second in the z-axis of the base-frame for 5 seconds.
 For safety reasons the driver has an expected minimum frequency of 100Hz.

 ```
 import rospy